3 steps to choose the perfect backpack for your family

 Follow those three steps, and you will find perfect backpacks for your next outdoor adventure with your family.

-- Answer those questions to determine the size of your pack
+1. Determine the size of your pack

 For how long are you going on your adventure?